Plans to introduce an extreme abortion Bill in Malawi, which would have allowed abortion right up to birth, have been put on hold.

 For example, this model can be seen in operation in Ghana, where the legislation relating to abortion includes what appears to be restrictive grounds for abortion “where the continuance of the pregnancy would involve risk to the life of the pregnant woman or injury to her physical or mental health”.

 While the language sounds restrictive, Ipas assisted guidance instructs healthcare professionals to take a very broad interpretation of the wording.
-This has, in practice, allowed abortion to take place on-demand and for any reason.
+This has, in practice, allowed abortion to take place de factor on-demand.

 The involvement of Ipas in writing Ghana’s abortion guidance has not been hidden or obscured.
 A foreword to the current guidance states: “This document has been put together by a team of national experts with technical assistance from Ipas and WHO, Geneva.”

-In addition to lobbying parliamentarians, Ipas are now attempting to targetindoctrinate young people through workshops and education programmes via the Ipas-established Coalition for Prevention of Unsafe Abortion (COPUA).
+In addition to lobbying parliamentarians, Ipas are now attempting to target young people through workshops and education programmes via the Ipas-established Coalition for Prevention of Unsafe Abortion (COPUA).

 Netherlands-based development aid organization, Hivos, which helps fund COPUA through its Regional SRHR Fund, revealed that they have “amplified” the voice of young people pushing for abortion legislation.